Parents track down kidnapping suspect, tackle him in the mall

 “He started running up our business card, to which Ashley had the notion of ‘Well, let’s just leave it and we’ll see where it goes,'” John said.

-They tracked purchases at Victoria Secret and Footlocker, and then they spotted Andrews in JCPenney.
-John said he tackled the suspect, and held him down until authorities arrived and arrested him.
+They tracked purchases at Victoria’s Secret and Footlocker, and then they spotted Andrews in JCPenney.
+John said he tackled the suspect and held him down until authorities arrived and arrested him.

 Records show a suspect matching Andrews’ full name and age was previously convicted of child molestation in 2005.